WHO WE ARE

 We are a group of Marine and Coastal Scientists and Professionals, as well as people from other walks of life who are passionate about bringing science and citizens together.

-We operate on three very basic assumptions:
+We started out on three very basic assumptions:

 1. There are many Marine / Coastal Scientists and Professionals who are keen on telling people about their passion.